eraofchaos/eraofchaos.github.io/units/Griffin.md

 ---
 title: "Griffin"
 permalink: /units/Griffin/
-excerpt: "Griffins, the symbol of Erathia, dominate the skies of the kingdom.
+excerpt: "Units Griffins, the symbol of Erathia, dominate the skies of the kingdom.
 These fierce beasts are loyal and brave and will fight till their last breath."
 unitID: 103
 last_modified_at: 2020-12-01
 lang: en